Mdaftab/Infrastructure-Design-Diagrams/README.md

 We welcome contributions of new infrastructure patterns or improvements to existing ones!
 Please adhere to the following guidelines:

+1. **Fork** the repository.
+2. **Create a new branch** for your feature or fix (`git checkout -b feature/your-feature-name`).
+3. **Add your contribution** (new architecture, diagram, or improvement).
+4. **Include a detailed `README.md`** explaining the design, use case, components, and decisions.
+5. **Ensure diagrams** are clear, readable, and follow [Mermaid.js best practices](https://mermaid.js.github.io/mermaid/diagrams/flowchart.html).
+6. **Submit a pull request** with a clear description of your changes.

 - **Focus on Realism**: Contribute realistic, production-grade architectures.
 - **Comprehensive Documentation**: Include a detailed `README.md` explaining the design, use case, components, and decisions.
 - **Clear Diagrams**: Ensure diagrams are clear, readable, and follow [Mermaid.js best practices](https://mermaid.js.github.io/mermaid/diagrams/flowchart.html).
 - **Consistent Formatting**: Maintain consistent formatting across all examples.
 - **Modern Practices**: Incorporate modern DevOps, SRE, security, and FinOps best practices.
 - **Sustainability**: Consider sustainability and cost optimization in your designs.

 To contribute, please fork the repository, create a new branch, add your contribution, and submit a pull request.

+## 📝 License

+This repository is licensed under the [MIT License](./LICENSE).

+## 📬 Contact

+For questions, suggestions, or support, please open an issue or start a discussion on GitHub.

 ---